Leo John Paul: Career

 Leo John Paul got a breakthrough as a film editor with Attakathi (2012) and has since regularly collaborated in ventures produced by C. V. Kumar and Thirukumaran Entertainment.
 He has worked on the production of other commercially successful ventures including Karthik Subbaraj's Pizza (2012), Nalan Kumarasamy's Soodhu Kavvum (2013) and Ram's Mundasupatti (2014), winning critical acclaim for his work.
 Kumar noted Leo John Paul's importance to the success of his films, and revealed that he regularly brought films down from four hours to two hours with his editing work.
+He made his first directorial debut in Maargan (2025) with the help of a tailor-made star cast led by Vijay Antony, who managed to deliver a tense and intelligent thriller with negligible flaws.